samuelcolvin/harrier/PLAN.md

 # TODO

-* features:
+* sass/js files available in som and as jinja filter also hashes in sass/asset file names
 * multipart front-matter
-  * sass/js files available in som also hashes in sass file names
-  * ignored directories
+* `--mode dev` option on build - applies to js, sass and set in som
+* ignored directories, eg. can be set with a pre modifier based on mode to ignore a directory.
-  * local config file
+* local config - easily done with extension
 * process data
+* extra extensions:
+  * Could also do on_save modifiers which run before files are saved
+  * also override_copy which modify the copy command both in render and copy_assets